En-Ayman-dev/TechVision/DEPLOYMENT_GUIDE.md

     This starts the AI service that powers features like content generation.
 You can visit `http://localhost:4000` to see the Genkit developer UI and test your AI flows.

-You can now use the website and the admin panel locally.
-Changes you make to the code will automatically reload in the browser.

-## Part 3: Deploying to the Web (for Free!)
+## Part 3: Deploying to the Web with Firebase Hosting

-We will use **Vercel** for deployment.
-It's made by the creators of Next.js and has a very generous free tier that is perfect for this project.
+We will use **Firebase App Hosting**, which is designed for modern web apps like Next.js.
+It automatically sets up everything you need, including a secure `https://` connection.

 ### 3.1.
-Sign Up for Vercel

-1. Go to [vercel.com](https://vercel.com/) and sign up for a free "Hobby" account.
-The easiest way is to sign up using your GitHub, GitLab, or Bitbucket account.
+Install Firebase Tools

+1. In your terminal, run this command to install the Firebase command-line tools globally on your computer.
+You only need to do this once.

+    ```bash
+    npm install -g firebase-tools
+    ```

 ### 3.2.
-Prepare Your Project for Deployment

-1.  **Push to GitHub**: If your project is not already on GitHub, you need to create a new repository and push your code to it.
-Vercel deploys directly from a Git repository.
+Login to Firebase

+1. Run this command to log in to your Google account.

+    ```bash
+    firebase login
+    ```

+    This will open a new browser window for you to sign in.

 ### 3.3.
-Deploy on Vercel

-1.  **New Project**: Once you are logged into your Vercel dashboard, click "**Add New...**" -> "**Project**".

-2.  **Import Git Repository**: Vercel will show a list of your Git repositories.
-Find your TechVision project and click the "**Import**" button next to it.

-3.  **Configure Project**:
-    *   **Framework Preset**: Vercel will automatically detect that you are using Next.js.
-You don't need to change this.
-    *   **Build and Output Settings**: You can leave these as default.
-    *   **Environment Variables**: This is the most important step.
-Click to expand this section.
-You need to add all the same variables from your `.env` file here.
-        *   Click "**Add**" for each key-value pair.
-        *   **KEY**: `NEXT_PUBLIC_FIREBASE_API_KEY`, **VALUE**: `AIzaSy...`
-        *   **KEY**: `NEXT_PUBLIC_FIREBASE_PROJECT_ID`, **VALUE**: `your-project-id`
-        *   ...and so on for all Firebase and Gemini keys.
-        *   **Crucially, you must add all of them here.** The deployed application will not be able to read your local `.env` file.

-4.  **Deploy**: Click the "**Deploy**" button.

-Vercel will now start building and deploying your website.
+Link Your Local Project to Your Firebase Project

+1.  **Find your Project ID**: Go to the [Firebase Console](https://console.firebase.google.com/).
+Your Project ID is shown on the project card (e.g., `your-project-id`).
+2.  **Update `.firebaserc`**: Open the `.firebaserc` file in your project.
+Replace `"your-project-id"` with your actual Firebase Project ID.

+    ```json
+    {
+      "projects": {
+        "default": "my-cool-tech-vision-app"
+      }
+    }
+    ```

+### 3.4.
+Deploy to Firebase!

+1.  **The Final Step**: Run the following command in your terminal from the project's root directory:

+    ```bash
+    firebase deploy --only hosting
+    ```

+2.  **Wait for Deployment**: Firebase will now build your Next.js application and deploy it.
 This process might take a few minutes.
-You'll see a console log of the progress.

-### 3.4.
-All Done!
+You'll see progress logs in your terminal.

+3.  **All Done!**
-Once the deployment is complete, Vercel will give you a public URL (e.g., `your-project-name.vercel.app`).
-Congratulations!
-Your website is now live on the internet for everyone to see.
+    *   Once the deployment is complete, Firebase will give you a public **Hosting URL** (e.g., `https://your-project-id.web.app`).

-Vercel will automatically redeploy your website every time you push a new change to your main Git branch.
+    *   Congratulations!
+Your website is now live on the internet, fully secured with HTTPS.

+Every time you want to deploy a new version of your site, just run `firebase deploy --only hosting` again.